kesavakonaparthi/AccountLogin/README.md

 # Account Login Form

-[Hello, This is a project on Account Login Form using JSP, Servlets, JDBC and MySQL its ba sic idea is to Create an account and Login with the username and password an d accessing your account by manipulating the account credentails.]
+Hello, This is a project on Account Login Form.
+Its basic idea is to Create an account and Login with the username and password and accessing your account by manipulating the account credentails.

 **Technologies Used:**
-[Java]
-[MySQL]
+JSP
+Servlets
+JDBC
+MySQL